brikis98/fundamentals-of-devops-website/_posts/2025-01-25-authenticate-to-aws-with-iam-identity-center.md

 You can either use one of the predefined permission sets (which wrap various AWS managed policies) or create a custom permission set.
-For the purposes of this tutorial, choose "Predefined permission set," and you should see the list of available options below:
+For the purposes of this tutorial, choose "Predefined permission set," and you should see the list of available options, as shown in the following image:

 ![Pick a predefined permission set](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-predefined-permission-sets.png)

 For the purposes of this tutorial, select `AdministratorAccess`, as at least a few of your users will likely need admin permissions (full access to all AWS services and resources), and click the Next button.
-On the next page, give the permission set a name (I usually stick with the default, which is the name of the policy), set the session duration to 12 hours (so you aren't logged out more than once per day), and click Next:
+On the next page, give the permission set a name—I usually stick with the default, which is the name of the policy (e.g., `AdministratorAccess`), set the session duration to 12 hours (so you aren't logged out more than once per day), and click Next:

 ![Configure the permission set details](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-permission-set-details.png)